vikash4214/RegressionModels/README.md

-# repository for Coursera _Regression Models_ course prepared by Vikash Kumar
+# Repository for Coursera _Regression Models_ course prepared by Vikash Kumar